Where to Go for Trekking in India? Here are Top 6 Treks One Must ExplorePosted by Arun Joshi on Date January 3, 2014

 Trek to Hemkund and Valley of Flowers & Roopkund Trek

 Hewed out from the state of Uttar Pradesh, the ‘Land of Gods and Goddesses’, Uttarakhand offers the most beautiful and frequented as well as challenging treks in India.
-Divided in two regions, the Kumaon and Garhwal, the former greets travellers to reach out the lap of some of the highest Indian peaks, namely Trishul, Nanda Devi and Nanda Kot.
+Divided in two regions, the Kumaon and Garhwal, the former greets travelers to reach out the lap of some of the highest Indian peaks, namely Trishul, Nanda Devi and Nanda Kot.
 Moreover the valleys graced with the natural bed of varied species of flowers attract lot of domestic travelers as well as international.
 One can experience at their fresh breath the diorama of the natural bouquet at the Valley of Flowers, which is a part of the Nanda Devi National Park that stretches from an altitude of 3000 mts to 5200 mts.
 It is one of the easy to moderate Indian treks that allows children from 12 years to people coughing at the age of 60.
 Off the ramp, down from Joshimath to Lohajung, trek to Roopkund is one of the challenging treks in India.
 The trek starts from an altitude of 1500 mts and rises up to 5029 mts.

 The trek to Valley of Flowers and Hemkund, is one of the short treks in India that can be trailed in 4 days.
 The journey starts from Govindghat en route Joshimath.
 From Govindghat, which is at an altitude of 1900 mts, the trek heads up to Ghangria, where there will be a night halt, following the river and en route the picturesque valleys on the lap of the Greater Himalaya.
 The trail is approximately 6-7 hours and offers an absolute paradise to photographers.
 From Ghangria, the next day, the trek follows a flat walk to the Valley of Flowers.
-If you are visiting during the months of June to August and if you are lucky enough, you are surely going to experience the natural hues, the secret colours carpeted over the slopes of Himalaya, that the Valley of Flowers exhibits over the years.
+If you are visiting during the months of June to August and if you are lucky enough, you are surely going to experience the natural hues, the secret colors carpeted over the slopes of Himalaya, that the Valley of Flowers exhibits over the years.
 By end of the day you are back to your base camp and thereafter the following morning your trail starts to Hemkund, which is approximately 7 hours from Ghangria.
 Hemkund is one of the Sikh pilgrimage and it is often frequented not only by the Sikh pilgrims but also travelers from all over the world.

 On the other hand, trek to Roopkund is not an easy task.
-It is one of the toughest and dangerous Indian treks that can be reached only by experienced travellers.
+It is one of the toughest and dangerous Indian treks that can be reached only by experienced travelers.
 The main attraction of the Roopkund Trek is the Skeleton Lake or the Mystery Lake.
 Roopkund is a glacial lake on the lap of the Trishul Peak and is surrounded by rock-strewn glaciers and snow clad mountains, making it a good trekking destination.
 It is a 5 days trek that starts from Lohajung.

 Sandakphu & Phalut Trek